Economics

 III.
 Conclusion

-– Robots and Artificial Intelligence brings a lot of positive things to our society but it has one negative impact that will affect our economy in the future and that is the kind of jobs that will be available to us.
+– Robots and Artificial Intelligence bring a lot of positive things to our society, but it has one negative impact that will affect our economy in the future, and that is the kind of jobs that will be available to us.

 – Our reliance on technology and not doing actual work to find answers to our questions not only leads to laziness but also the loss of personal human interaction due to technology.
 Everyone is starting to become robots themselves.

-– If we don’t change our ways and rely on robots and technology all the time, there might become a time in our future where robots will take over and human will cease to exist.
+– If we don’t change our ways and rely on robots and technology all the time, there might become a time in our future when robots will take over, and humans will cease to exist.

-The highly advanced machines are taking over the white collar jobs and posing threats and vulnerability to people like for instance to the people at radiology jobs.
-They have been threatened by the heavy machine robots ho can perform theirs tasks with much more accuracy in lesser time.
-These robots are real time threat to the radiologists and are getting serious attention.
-It is not the only problem of radiology job but soon all the manual jobs in America would be replaced by robots that will arise economic problems of poverty issue in the states.
-A survey suggests that almost 702 jobs are under treat of replacement in America by robots and around 47% man power is at risk.
-This is almost half the population been threatened to this problem.
+The highly advanced machines are taking over white collar jobs and posing threats and vulnerability to people, like, for instance, to the people at radiology jobs.
+They have been threatened by the heavy machine robots who can perform their tasks with much more accuracy in less time.
+These robots are a real-time threat to radiologists and are getting serious attention.
+It is not the only problem of radiology jobs but soon, all the manual jobs in America will be replaced by robots, which will raise economic problems of poverty issue in the states.
+A survey suggests that almost 702 jobs are under threat of replacement in America by robots, and around 47% of manpower is at risk.
+This is almost half the population being threatened by this problem.

-The middle skill jobs are being lowered as compared to low and high skilled jobs this posing issue of job polarization in America and has been concerned by Economists.
+The middle-skill jobs are being lowered as compared to low and high-skilled jobs.
+This poses an issue of job polarization in America and has concerned Economists.
 The big data companies and IT firms are also aiming at replacing the manual workers.
-Some industrialists suggest it would open new gates for people like past exposure of computers with mankind.
-Who can rightly suggest what future holds for us as we may get more opportunities with this replacement.
-The Al itself concept would take climb over rest of the things like the automation of vehicles in the coming decade would do wonders (The impact on jobs).
+Some industrialists suggest it would open new gates for people, like past exposure to computers with mankind.
+Who can rightly suggest what the future holds for us as we may get more opportunities with this replacement?
+The Al itself concept would take a climb over the rest of the things, like the automation of vehicles in the coming decade would do wonders (The impact on jobs).

-Machines by definition are meant to aid the humans and have provided a lot of ease to the humanity.
-But with the advent of the 21st century, a drastic shift has been noticed in the working, up gradation and implementation of robotic labor.
+Machines, by definition, are meant to aid humans and have provided a lot of ease to humanity.
+But with the advent of the 21st century, a drastic shift has been noticed in the working, upgradation and implementation of robotic labor.
 It is something very common in the developed country.
-The intelligent and personalized robots have made the lives easier, but all good comes with evil in advance, and they say with adversity follows advancement.
-The robotics discipline has got a lot of recognition from the people and consumers of elite class as they can afford and benefit themselves from its wonders (Gray and Darwin).
+Intelligent and personalized robots have made lives easier, but all good comes with evil in advance, and they say with adversity follows advancement.
+The robotics discipline has received a lot of recognition from the people and consumers of the elite class as they can afford and benefit from its wonders (Gray and Darwin).

-Besides all the aids and assistances been provided by robots, there are some obvious threats to the humanity in regards to their replacement by robots in 2020.
-Perfection is the illusion been followed up by the world, and this has deluded them with the concept of replacing the natural with the artificial.
-The human is best known for their imperfection; this gives the humanity purpose to strive for facilitating living.
-Imagine being raised up in a perfect world, where every single thing is perfect, it might fascinate for days or weeks, but it would snatch away the essence and beauty of living, struggle, passion, improvement, learning and growth.
+Besides all the aid and assistance being provided by robots, there are some obvious threats to humanity in regard to their replacement by robots in 2020.
+Perfection is the illusion being followed up by the world, and this has deluded them with the concept of replacing the natural with the artificial.
+The human are best known for their imperfection; this gives humanity the purpose to strive to facilitate living.
+Imagine being raised in a perfect world where every single thing is perfect.
+It might fascinate for days or weeks, but it would snatch away the essence and beauty of living, struggle, passion, improvement, learning and growth.

-A big challenge of technology and automation is the spread of laziness among people specially Americans who would procrastinate over their daily chores and would end up in retaining dreadful diseases and health issues.
-The machines make us dependent and our biological systems has got weaken by this fact.
-Our muscles and body has been weaken and laziness has been incorporated in our roots.
+A big challenge of technology and automation is the spread of laziness among people, especially Americans, who procrastinate on their daily chores and end up with dreadful diseases and health issues.
+Machines make us dependent, and our biological systems have been weakened by this fact.
+Our muscles and body have been weakening, and laziness has been incorporated into our roots.

-Internet, smartphones and social media has posed threats to the younger generation and it has took over the markets in a few decades.
-This advanced technology has given us more loss than benefits and we are unaware of such facts and take the realities by the way unless some serious problems arise on the surface.
-Technology has distracted us and made us vulnerable in terms of keeping relations, maintaining health and leading independent life.
-We have got lazier, less productive and least concerning towards each other (are-smartphones-making-us-lazy-thinkers).
+Internet, smartphones and social media have posed threats to the younger generation, and it has taken over the markets in a few decades.
+This advanced technology has given us more losses than benefits, and we are unaware of such facts and take the realities by the way unless some serious problems arise on the surface.
+Technology has distracted us and made us vulnerable in terms of keeping relations, maintaining health and leading independent lives.
+We have become lazier, less productive and less concerned about each other (smartphones-making-us-lazy-thinkers).

-It has been noticed by the humanitarians, psychologists, and sociologists that the humans have developed and nourished intolerance among them self.
+It has been noticed by humanitarians, psychologists, and sociologists that humans have developed and nourished intolerance among themself.
 We are least endurable with unwanted changes, spontaneous acts, behaviors and people’s choices.
-We have got fewer acceptances for each other, and we prefer living in privacy and solitude, this has given room to the robots to surround our lives with their perfection where they never betray, disobey, hurt and expect, this has strengthened the association of the alone individual with a perfect robot that seems to be the sole property of the owner (Siciliano, Bruno, and Oussama).
+We have got fewer acceptance for each other, and we prefer living in privacy and solitude; this has given room to the robots to surround our lives with their perfection where they never betray, disobey, hurt or expect; this has strengthened the association of the alone individual with a perfect robot that seems to be the sole property of the owner (Siciliano, Bruno, and Oussama).

-The concept of android robots and intelligence been fed into them has threatened the world by their ultimate perfection and rationalization.
-It has posed the question and probability of replacement of humans by robots.
+The concept of android robots and intelligence being fed into them has threatened the world by their ultimate perfection and rationalization.
+It has posed the question and probability of the replacement of humans by robots.
 The man is made with the defaulted nature of making mistakes that have been overcome by a robot.
-New strategies are being devised in regards to replacement of labor work with robots that would minimize the error, but no idea what threat would it pose to the world as the fired human resources would increase the poverty and distress levels in the world.
-The perfection of the machine is a fact that can’t be denied but at what cost we are ready to replace the manpower with a machine?
+New strategies are being devised in regards to the replacement of labor work with robots that would minimize the error, but no idea what threat it would pose to the world as the fired human resources would increase the poverty and distress levels in the world.
+The perfection of the machine is a fact that can’t be denied, but at what cost are we ready to replace the manpower with a machine?

-Hence, Robots and Artificial Intelligence brought a lot of positive things to our society but it has one negative impact that will affect our economy in the future and that is the kind of jobs that will be available to us.
+Hence, Robots and Artificial Intelligence bring a lot of positive things to our society, but it has one negative impact that will affect our economy in the future, and that is the kind of jobs that will be available to us.
 Our reliance on technology and not doing actual work to find answers to our questions not only leads to laziness but also the loss of personal human interaction due to technology.
 Everyone has become robots themselves.
-If we don’t change our ways and rely on robots and technology all the time, there might become a time in our future where robots will take over and human will cease to exist.
-We need to ponder deeply over these facts to make a healthy shift in our busy lives that seems to be consumed by the technology.
-We need to develop healthy habits, making proactive choices that would lead us towards independent life style.
-The relation of robots and artificial intelligence is not bad with humans but it is our choice how we incorporate in our lives.
+If we don’t change our ways and rely on robots and technology all the time, there might be a time in our future when robots will take over, and humans will cease to exist.
+We need to ponder deeply over these facts to make a healthy shift in our busy lives that seem to be consumed by technology.
+We need to develop healthy habits and make proactive choices that would lead us toward an independent lifestyle.
+The relationship between robots and artificial intelligence is not bad with humans, but it is our choice how incorporate it into our lives.

 “Liar!”

-1. Her speech is ironic because she doesn’t take interest in discussion session and tried to defend herself against the superficial world that uses masked expressions and intellect’s hypertrophy.
-She got gut feeling as if something was wrong.
+1. Her speech is ironic because she doesn’t take an interest in the discussion sessions and tries to defend herself against the superficial world that uses masked expressions and intellect hypertrophy.
+She got a gut feeling as if something was wrong.

-3. He is trying to follow first law that is not to harm any human but in doing so he harms himself.
+3. He is trying to follow the first law, which is not to harm any human, but in doing so, he harms himself.

-4. This led him into insanity because just like human brain he tried for an escape as he didn’t want to hurt himself and anybody else and he got telepathic.
+4. This led him into insanity because, just like the human brain, he tried for an escape as he didn’t want to hurt himself and anybody else, and he got telepathic.

 “Little Lost Robot”